harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ```

-Usage is pretty the same as you’ve learned in the previous sample.
+Usage is pretty the same as you've learned in the previous sample.

 ```pug
 // index.pug